-The estimated interaction rate for the EIC is up to 500kHz for the highest luminosity of 10^{34} cm-2 s-1.
-Particle multiplicities in the ePIC detector in comparison to LHC or RHIC are significantly smaller.
-This means that the majority of bunch crossings will not result in interesting physics.
-It is important to establish a firm understanding of the sources of background and noise and minimize these rates with respect to the physics signal.
+Fig. 6 ePIC DAQ component counts summarized by detector function and minimize these rates with respect to the physics signal.
 For the DAQ system we need to ensure that at the various readout stages there is sufficient bandwidth to comfortably manage expected rates from all detector systems.
-There are three stages show in Figure 8: digitized data off the detector into the FEB/RDOs at O(100Tb/sec), data into DAM boards and online computing at O(10Tb/sec), and filtered data readout out to disk of O(100Gb/sec).
+There are three stages show in Figure 8: digitized data off the detector into the FEB/RDOs at O(100Tb/sec), data into DAM boards and online computing at O(100Tb/sec), and filtered data readout out to disk of O(100Gb/sec).
 Current data rate estimates are consistent with these values.
-These estimates
+These estimates have been compiled from detector experts as well as by detailed simulations of collisions, synchrotron radiation, hadron beam gas, and electron beam gas events as applied to the detector configurations at the proposal stage.
+These results are expected to hold for the current ePIC detector design.